mvysny/renogy-client/README.md

 For exact instructions on how to connect Renogy Rover RS232/RJ12 over an USB adapter to your Raspberry PI, please see [NodeRenogy](https://github.com/mickwheelz/NodeRenogy).

-You can use Grafana and the sqlite plugin to read the sqlite log database and show charging data in charts:
+You can use Grafana and the postgresql plugin to read the postgresql log database and show charging data in charts:

 ![Grafana Screenshot](docs/grafana.png)